krgamestudios/news-server/README.md

 	...
 ]

-//GET get the latest titles, up to a default limit, or specify the index "id" /news/titles/:id
+//get the latest titles, up to a default limit, or specify the index "id" GET /news/titles/:id

-//GET get the titles starting from the beginning, up to a default limit, or specify the index "id" /news/archive/titles/:id
+//get the titles starting from the beginning, up to a default limit, or specify the index "id" GET /news/archive/titles/:id

-//result:
+//result (if only a single article is specified, returns just that article rather than an array):
 [
 	{
 		"index": index,		//absolute index of the result